malmriv/SOAPBlueprint/README.md

 - Generate WSDL as well as standalone XSD automatically.
 - Generate a valid SOAP request body that fits your schema.
 - Generate a Postman collection that contains your request, adequate POST method & adequate Content-Type header.
+- Load files from previous sessions to continue working on them.

 ## Why